"Hard work beats talent when talent fails to work hard."

 This is the universal philosophy of life, to be the change that you wish to see in the world.

-So how do we set internal goals?
+How do we set internal goals?
 How do we increase our discipline?
-I decided to ask psychotherapist and best-selling author of 13 Things Mentally Strong People Don't Do, Amy Morin, about the role of discipline in therapy and mental health.
-These were some of her thoughts:
+I asked psychotherapist and best-selling author of 13 Things Mentally Strong People Don't Do Amy Morin about the role of discipline in therapy and mental health.
+She says:

 The Stoics warned, when you have no philosophy of life, you fall into automatic responses, pleasure seeking, and instant gratification.
-Emotions can sometimes lead us astray.
-Or as Dr. Michael Bennett, author of F*ck Feelings, writes:
+Emotions can sometimes hijack our free-will, making us their slaves.
+We sometimes think a person who can self-regulate their emotions is robotic, but what makes someone a robot is their inability to control their own behaviors.

 What makes us human, the Stoics explained, was our ability to reason and resolve a better way to live.
 In The Stoic Philosophy of Seneca: Essays and Letters, Seneca writes: